 Winter Tunes Camp

-Join us for tunes and songs around the pub fire!
-Winter Tunes Camp features some of our most talented and popular musicians: Luke Plumb, Paddy Fitzgerald, Lucy Wise, Mischa Herman and Khalida de Ridder.
-The camp takes place in picturesque Far East Gippsland (Victoria), on the coast, at the mouth of the Snowy River.
+Join us for tunes, songs and some winter warmth!
+Winter Tunes Camp features some of our most talented and popular musicians: Luke Plumb, Lucy Wise, Khalida de Ridder, Mischa Herman and Adam Purcell.
+The camp takes place in the small village of Jan Juc, next to Torquay, on Victoria’s stunning Surf Coast.

-The camp offers you the chance to improve your celtic repertoire, technique, accompaniment and musicianship, join in the many pub jam sessions, and generally forget about the outside world for a few days!
+The camp offers you the chance to improve your celtic repertoire, technique, accompaniment and musicianship, join in the many jam sessions and dances, and generally forget about the outside world for a few days!
 The camp is perfect for both families and individuals of all ages, and don’t be shy about coming by yourself because you’ll be in good company from the start.

 With an all-star cast of musicians…